 This is why even though I still collect emails, I focus mainly on the other things, because it works better for me.
 This can also be the case for others.

 Finally the other thing I don’t agree with is that Greg doesn’t really provide an in-depth explanation on niches and gives broad examples.
-In my personal view, niches should be chosen based on what you love, not something that’s profitable or evergreen.
+In my personal view, niches should be chosen based on what you love (here’s 100 of them), not something that’s profitable or evergreen.
 If you pursue a niche you love, it’ll make growing your business a whole lot easier.